eiffel-tower-content-localisation-enonic

 • Different schedules for e.g. product releases across regions

-And even more aspects add to the complexity: search and search results, performance in the front-end, content reuse, integration with a product management system where base data for products can be enriched for specific markets, and finally combining all these considerations into a meaningful user interface.
+More complicating aspects include search and search results, front-end performance, content reuse, product management system integration where base data for products can be enriched for specific markets, and finally combining all these considerations into a meaningful user interface.

 So, what to do?

-The concept is as follows: Taking the cue from Enonic’s “projects” functionality, the basic high-level unit of layers is a project—for instance your site in English.
+The basic high-level unit of layers is a project, for instance your site in English:

 Enonic Layers Root